 A GUIDE TO ASKING THE RIGHT QUESTIONS WHEN COMPARING SIP SYSTEMS

-SIPs can be a major structural component of the overall structural system of a building.
-Since SIPs are recognized on a limited basis by the IRC it is important to make sure your SIP supplier has a code report that was developed by an approved listing agency.
+Structural Insulated Panels (SIPs) can be a significant structural component of a building’s overall structural system.
+Since SIPs are recognized on a limited basis by the IRC, it is vital to make sure your SIP supplier has a code report developed by an approved listing agency.
 The listing agency’s report helps demonstrate code compliance to building officials and design professionals.

-Here are some important factors to consider and questions to ask when considering various SIP suppliers and their available code reports:
+Here are some essential factors to consider and questions to ask when considering various SIP suppliers and their available code reports:

-1. Do you have references I could contact?
+1. Do you have any references I could contact?

-During your research, ask both building owners and builders about their experiences with the SIP manufactures you are considering.
-If you don’t know of anyone who has used SIPs before then ask the manufacturer for references for installers, builders, or design professionals.
+During your research, ask both building owners and builders about their experiences with the SIP manufacturers you are considering.
+If you don’t know of anyone who has used SIPs before, then ask the manufacturer for references for installers, builders, or design professionals.
 You can even visit a local job site to see SIPs in action.
-It’s very important to choose a SIP manufacturer who will work with you to identify potential cost savings, early in the design process, and stand behind the product after it’s been delivered.
+It’s essential to choose a SIP manufacturer who will work with you to identify potential cost savings, early in the design process, and stand behind the product after delivery.
 The value you will receive by working with an experienced SIP supplier will save you valuable time and money on the job site.

-Without a current code report your local building department may not allow construction to continue, or they may require additional structure to be added to your project.
-A code report ensures that the SIPs are manufactured and third party tested to verify that they can support the loads that will be applied over the lifetime of the structure.
-Ask to see a Code Report and engineering design manual with axial, transverse and diaphragm data.
-An engineer will require this information to design a SIP structure.
+The code report ensures your SIPs have gone through third-party testing to verify that they can support the loads that will be applied over the structure’s lifetime.
+Without a current code report, your local building department may not allow construction to continue, or they may require additional structure for your project.
+Ask to see a Code Report and engineering design manual with axial, transverse, and diaphragm data.
+An engineer will need this information to design a SIP structure.

 3. Are you compliant with the building code required for your project?